Like the doctor says, prevention is better than the cure.

-The Sewing Machine Doctor says, “Most sewing machine problems that I encounter can be traced to poor general maintenance or neglect.
-But with some simple tools & just a few minutes daily, weekly, or monthly — depending on how much you're sewing — you can help keep your machine running smoothly.”
+At The Sewing Machine Doctor, most of the sewing machine problems we encounter can be traced to poor general maintenance or neglect.
+But with some simple tools and just a few minutes daily, weekly or monthly—depending on how much you’re sewing—you can help keep your machine running smoothly.

-Here are the Doctor’s guidelines for sewing machine care that should keep you & your machine happy & out of my clinic (repair shop).
+Here is our guide for sewing machine care to help keep you and your machine happy and out of our clinic (repair shop).

-When not in use, keep a cover over your machine.
-This helps to keep dust out of it, very important for electronic machines in particular.
+While not in use, keep a cover over your machine.
+It’s very important for electronic machines in particular to keep dust out.

-- If storing your machine away, try to keep it somewhere dry & free of insects.
-Moisture can play havoc with the moving parts in your machine, as can the tiny feet of insects across circuit boards.
+- If storing your machine away, try to keep it somewhere dry and free of insects.
+Moisture can play havoc with the moving parts of your machine, as can the tiny feet of insects across circuit boards.

 - Switch your machine off at the wall or unplug the supply cord if not in use.
-Power surge is a real threat in Queensland, and even small surges can have major effects that your insurance policy will not cover
+Power surges are a real threat in Queensland, and even small surges can have major impacts that your insurance policy will not cover.

-- I recommend you change needles every 4 hours or 2nd garment.
-A Bent or blunt needle will lead to skipped stitches, poor tension or even damaged fabric.
-It some cases it can even do costly damage to your machine.
+- We recommend you change needles every 4 hours or second garment.
+A bent or blunt needle will lead to skipped stitches, poor tension or even damaged fabric.
+In some cases, it can even do costly damage to your machine.

 - Always use the appropriate needle for the fabric.
-Sharps are best for wovens, Universal for synthetics & stretch ball points for stretch.
-There are a myriad of other needles available — I am happy to answer any specific questions on needles.
-Feel free to call me on 07 5445 1117.
+Sharps are best for wovens, universal for synthetics and stretch ballpoints for stretch.
+There are a myriad of other needles available, which we are happy to assist you with.

-- Remember that although the needle is one of the least expensive parts of your project, strangely enough it is highly likely to be one of the two most common wreckers of it.
-Don’t take the risk on an old needle.
+- Remember, although the needle is one of the least expensive parts of your project, strangely enough, it is highly likely to be one of the two most common wreckers of it.
+Don’t risk an old needle.

 Wind Bobbins Correctly